 God wants you to do new things with your life.
 As He presents His plans to you, He will give you dreams that may overwhelm you.
 They will force you to trust in Him rather than your own strength.
 If you are not ready to launch yourself with a leap of faith, you’ll stay on the launchpad, not achieving your moonshot.

 To live the life God wants to give you—and the one you are longing for—you need to adopt the right mindset.
-To quote Steve Magness, an expert on health and human performance, “Mindset matters!
+To quote the experts on health and human performance and authors of Peak Performance, Brad Stulberg and Steve Magness, “Mindset matters!
 The lens through which we analyze the world influences everything.”

 When Peter received his visions from God, he felt overwhelmed, but he was ready to embrace the change.
 He did not hold on to his usual customs.